 Correctional Services – Incarcerated Individuals – Intake & Release, also known as the Reentry Success Act (HB 0877)

-Requiring the Division of Correction provide certain mediation screening and access to incarcerated individuals and to work with incarcerated individuals to ensure access to medication, social service programs, and public transportation at the time of the incarcerated individual’s release; and requiring a State transit system to provide transit passes for released incarcerated individuals.
+Requiring the Division of Correction provide certain mediation screening and access to incarcerated individuals and to work with incarcerated individuals to ensure access to medication, social service programs, and public transportation at the time of release; and requiring a State transit system to provide transit passes for released incarcerated individuals.

 TESTIFIED IN FAVOR OF/Referral to Committee